 - Lack of technical expertise to build the testing framework

-The image above illustrates the testing pyramid which illustrates the various levels of testing in order of importance, with Unit Testing as the most fundamental level.
-Unit testing is incredibly helpful in that it isolates specific modules of functionality.
-By creating and executing tests that are designed for each individual function and procedure, you can create a more comprehensive testing environment that pinpoints areas of risk enterprise-wide.
+The image above illustrates the testing pyramid, which explains the various levels of testing in order of importance, with Unit Testing as the most fundamental level.
+Unit testing is beneficial in that it isolates specific modules of functionality.

 On the flip side, this can create a time-consuming approach to test case development.
-Creating individual unit tests can slow development and testing given the sheer volume of scenarios and use cases required for testing.
-Does every button or click-through deserve its own test case?
+Creating individual unit tests can slow growth and testing, given the sheer volume of scenarios and use cases required for testing.
+Does every button or click-through deserve its test case?
 In many instances, the answer is no.

 To speed up your automation activity, take a hybrid approach.
-How can you take those individual unit test scenarios and instead combine them to create a larger, more diverse test?
+How can you combine those individual unit test scenarios to create a more extensive, diverse test?

-As an alternative, you can create a testing scenario which uses the UI to simulate how a user can apply to a job post and then uses the API to check whether it was successful.
-By combining both in a single test case, this eliminates the need to iterate that process for multiple different job posts.
+Alternatively, you can create a testing scenario that uses the UI to simulate how a user can apply to a job post and then uses the API to check whether it was successful.
+Combining both in a single test case eliminates the need to iterate that process for multiple job posts.

-Above: An image illustrating how to combine UI and API tests in Provar.
+Above: An image illustrating combining UI and API tests in Provar.
 The test steps highlighted in blue represent the API step to create a case.
-The test steps highlighted in green represent the GUI verification of the same case created via API.
+The test steps highlighted in green mean the GUI verification of the same case made via API.

-If you are looking to implement an in-sprint test automation strategy, it all starts with the basics.
-Building tests before they are actually needed.
+It all starts with the basics if you want to implement an in-sprint test automation strategy.
+Building tests before they are needed.

 Here is a common scenario.
-The development team says that they are going to add two new fields (X and Y) to the Salesforce Account object in an upcoming sprint.
-If you have already collaborated with all of the stakeholders and discussed the requirements, you can design your test case while the feature is in development.
+The development team says they will add two new fields (X and Y) to the Salesforce Account object in an upcoming sprint.
+If you have already collaborated with all the stakeholders and discussed the requirements, you can design your test case while the feature is in development.

 Above: How your test will look in Provar when combining UI and API test steps.

-Since X and Y fields are under development, we will add the dummy steps for these fields in the Provar test case and disable them as shown in the above picture.
-(Don’t worry, even if someone runs your test case before the fields are available, it won’t fail since these steps are disabled.)
-In the beginning, when you are setting up your test data using the Set Values test step, you can set the values for both the fields.
+Since X and Y fields are under development, we will add the dummy steps in the Provar test case and disable them, as shown in the above picture.
+(Even if someone runs your test case before the fields are available, it won’t fail since these steps are disabled.)

 Congratulations!
 You have created your test case even before the feature is deployed!
-Once those fields are available, you can set the name of the field in the control section of the test step, as shown below.
+Once those fields are available, you can set the field’s name in the control section of the test step, as shown below.

 Then you can enable both of the steps and run your test case.

 Switching from a manual to an automated testing approach is a no-brainer.
-You can test exponentially more scenarios using a methodical approach and in less time.
-But, you still need to carefully consider HOW you are going to implement test automation.
-There are pros and cons with each approach.
+You can test exponentially more scenarios using a systematic approach in less time.
+But carefully considering how you implement test automation would be best.
+There are pros and cons to each approach.

 If you are testing a relatively static environment, hard-coding your tests may help you meet those basic testing requirements.
-Testing platforms that are extremely dynamic and rapidly changing, like Salesforce, require a different and more nimble strategy.
+Testing extraordinarily dynamic and rapidly changing platforms like Salesforce requires a different and more elegant strategy.

 Provar is also designed to support testing earlier in the agile development process with seamless integration with leading CI/CD solutions and Salesforce release management tools.

-With Provar you can actually test as quickly as you build.
-Using a technology-enabled approach that prioritizes test automation throughout the development lifecycle, you can radically accelerate your dev processes, create a more collaborative culture internally and bring great ideas to market more quickly, safely and effectively.
+With Provar, you can test in-Sprint test automation as quickly as you build.
+Using a technology-enabled approach that prioritizes test automation throughout the development lifecycle, you can radically accelerate your dev processes, create a more collaborative culture internally and bring great ideas to market more quickly, safely, and effectively.

-To learn more about using Provar as part of your proactive in-sprint testing automation approach, contact us today.
+Contact us today to learn more about using Provar as part of your proactive in-sprint testing automation approach.